TPMJS Documentation

 How long does it take for my tool to appear?

 Tools are discovered within 2-15 minutes of publishing to npm.
-Make sure you have the "tpmjs-tool" keyword in your package.json.
+Make sure you have the "tpmjs" keyword in your package.json.

 What is auto-discovery?